 The Authority will receive and process applications in a way that treats all applicants fairly and consistently.
 At the discretion of the Executive Director, the Authority will accept pre-applications for assistance on an as needed basis between 8:00 a.m. and 5:00 p.m. on regular business days.
 The Executive Director will review the waiting lists and determine whether pre-applications will be accepted and the length of time to accept pre-applications.
-The pre-applications may be received by mail, through www.hagc.org or in person at the following locations:
+The pre-applications may be received by mail, through the Authority's website, www.hagc.org or in person at the following properties owned/managed by the Authority

-The Housing Authority of Gloucester County - Main Office
+The Housing Authority of Gloucester County - Administrative Office